Frequently Asked Questions

-If cancelled within 30 days of booking, we offer a refund of your deposit minus a $100.00 (+ tax) admin. fee.
-If cancelled more than 30 days after booking, no refund is due.
+If cancelled within 30 days of paying the reservations deposit, we offer a refund of your deposit minus a $100.00 (+ tax) admin. fee.
+If cancelled more than 30 days after paying the reservations deposit, no refund is due.
 For weddings booked within 45 days of ceremony date, no refund is due.

 How do we book one of your officiants to conduct our wedding ceremony?

 Contact our office.
 We will send you a sample ceremony and other resources, as well as a quote.
 We will pencil you in until you talk it over.
 You reserve by making a deposit with our office.

 How long does the ceremony take?